Radium and radon in the environment: In groundwater

 Well water can be very rich in radon; the use of this water inside a house is another route allowing radon to enter the house.
 The radon can enter the air and then be a source of exposure to the humans, or the water can be consumed by humans which is a different exposure route.

 Radon in rainwater

 Rainwater can be highly radioactive due to high levels of radon and its decay progenies 214Bi and 214Pb; the concentrations of these radioisotopes can be high enough to seriously disrupt radiation monitoring at nuclear power plants.
-The highest levels of radon in rainwater occurs during thunderstorms, and it is hypothesized that radon is concentrated in thunderstorms on account of the atom's positive electrical charge.
-Estimates of the age of rain drops have been obtained from measuring the isotopic abundance of radon's short-lived decay progeny in rainwater.
+The highest levels of radon in rainwater occur during thunderstorms, and it is hypothesized that radon is concentrated in thunderstorms because it forms some positive ions during thunderstorms.
+Estimates of the age of raindrops have been obtained from measuring the isotopic abundance of radon's short-lived decay progeny in rainwater.

 In the oil and gas industries

 Water, oil and gas from a well often contain radon.
 The radon decays to form solid radioisotopes which form coatings on the inside of pipework.
 In an oil processing plant the area of the plant where propane is processed is often one of the more contaminated areas of the plant as radon has a similar boiling point to propane.